jonthebastard/curious-critters/content/who-we-are.md

       and spending time with his cat.
 He is a published novelist as well!
     image: ''
     section_id: people-casai
-    title: Casai Daley
     type: section_content
   - content: >-
       Curious Critters by Casai was started in 2016 as a sole proprietorship.
 We are transitioning to a non-profit organization to better serve the needs of our community.

-      # Our Mission

 Through interactive, hands-on educational programs with live animals, we inspire the public to learn, develop passion, and act as environmental stewards.

-      # Our Vision

       We envision a world in which the public are familiar with the natural